-Steve is from South Wales and began his musical career in 1978 playing in local rock and club groups in Barry and then at the Barry Jazz and Improvisation Summer Schools, where he met and was inspired by Tony Oxley.
-Evan Parker.
-Alan Holdsworth.
-Phil Wachsman.
-Trevor Thomkins.
-Roy Babington.
-Keith Tippet.
-Fred Van Hove.
-Peter Brotzmann and many other great musicians.
+Steve is from Barry in South Wales and began his musical career in 1978 playing in local rock and club groups in Barry and then at the Barry Jazz and Improvisation Summer Schools, where he met and was inspired by Tony Oxley, Evan Parker, Alan Holdsworth, Phil Wachsman, Trevor Thomkins, Roy Babington, Keith Tippet, Fred Van Hove, Peter Brotzmann and many other great musicians.
 It was a life changing experience.

-He started a jazz club in Barry which became well known in Wales and soon after a Friday night rock club at the same venue.
+He started a jazz club in Barry in a big hotel which became well known in Wales and soon after a Friday night rock club at the same venue.
 After turning professional in 1980 he left Wales for Paris in Early 1981 which was a fantastic cultural and learning experience.
 This is where Steve started experimenting with very small drum sets and discovered Italian cymbals and played Ufip cymbals until he started to forge his own cymbals and gongs.
 During his time in Paris Steve First played in a rock n roll group and then a rock group.
 Began performing solo concerts.
-Worked with many groups in rock and jazz and performed theater with Italian dancer/sculptor Loredana Celi.
+Worked with many groups in rock and jazz and performed theater with Italian Artiste dancer/sculptor Loredana Celi.
 Steve learnt a lot from Loredana about working with visual and movement.
 In 1983 Steve also had the opportunity to perform in Versailles with the legendary Bob Vatel.